 Cognitive Behavioral Therapy, or CBT, refers to a type of therapy that focuses on patterns of thinking, behavior, and responses that contribute to life distress or dissatisfaction.
 In CBT, clients learn techniques to recognize and change these patterns, leading to improved functioning.
 CBT is an empirically supported treatment for a wide variety of problems including anxiety, eating disorders, specific phobias, compulsive behaviors, and low mood.
-While individual clients vary, CBT is considered a time-limited treatment, typically lasting from 16-32 sessions rather than years.
 Between weekly individual sessions, clients practice skills learned in session through homework exercises.
 Practice of the skills increases the likelihood that they will generalize to your life outside of therapy and remain useful for you after treatment has ended.

 Why is it important for my treatment to be "empirically supported"?

 As a consumer trying to navigate the sea of therapy options, information about research demonstrating the effectiveness of a particular therapy is invaluable.
 The phrase “empirical support” refers to this information.
 Such information can help you identify beneficial treatment and avoid the investment of time and money in an ineffective or even harmful treatment.
 The overwhelming majority of empirically supported treatment is CBT.
 More information about empirically supported treatments for psychological problems can be found at the websites of the American Psychological Association (APA), Academy of Cognitive Therapy, and Association for Cognitive and Behavioral Therapies (ABCT).